-- StreetAddress can be house number and street name in either order (with street type immediately before or after the street name). - · City is the town. - · Locality is the locality name. - PostalCode is the complete postcode.
+- StreetAddress can be house number and street name in either order (with street type immediately before or after the street name). - · City is the town. - PostalCode is the complete postcode.
 For Brazil,

 Note: Not all of these address elements are used in every country.